sambeebe/ModelLoader-OpenGL/README.md

 # ModelLoader-OpenGL
+Starter code by Brian Summa for his Intro to Computer Graphics course.
 Loading a model into OpenGL and shading it

 ● Click dragging the mouse rotates the model via quaternion trackball <br />